navi-language/navi-language.github.io/guides/http/request.md

 }
 ```

-In the above example, we send a GET request to the GitHub API to fetch the `navi-language/navi` repository information.
+In the above example, we send a `GET` request to the GitHub API to fetch the `navi-language/navi` repository information.

-- We create a [Headers](/stdlib/std.net.http#std.net.http.Headers) object and set the `User-Agent` and `Accept` headers.
-The `User-Agent` header is required by GitHub API to identify the client.
-The `Accept` header is used to specify the media type of the response.
+- We create a [HttpClient](/stdlib/std.net.http.client.HttpClient) object with default headers.
+The `User-Agent` header is used to identify the client making the request.
+The `Accept` header is used to specify the media type of the response that the client can understand.
+The `Accept` header is set to `application/vnd.github.v3+json` to request the GitHub API to return the response in the `v3` version of the GitHub API.
+- We create a [Request](/stdlib/std.net.http.client.Request) object using the [Request.get](/stdlib/std.net.http.client.Request#method.get) method and set the URL of the GitHub API.
+We also set the query parameters using the [Request.set_query](/stdlib/std.net.http.client.Request#method.set_query) method.
+The query parameters are used to send additional data with the request.
 - If the request is successful, we parse the response JSON into a `Repo` struct and print the repository name and description.
-We use [json](/stdlib/std.net.http#Response#json) method on the Response type to parse the JSON response.
+We use [Response.json](/stdlib/std.net.http.client.Response#method.json) method on the Response type to parse the JSON response.
   > This is same as [json.parse](/stdlib/std.json#parse) method, but it is more convenient to use.
   >
   > ```nv, ignore